Table of Contents

 A projector is a cool device that shows big pictures and videos on a wall or screen.
 It works by sending light through a lens to make the image bigger.
 Old projectors use a regular lens, but now there are fancy ones that use lasers to show pictures.

-You can connect projectors to lots of things like computers, DVDs, and game consoles.
+You can connect projectors to computers, DVDs, and game consoles.
 It allows us to play videos and show cool stuff from different devices.

 Related Posts to – Computer & Gadgets